Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 Two laptops in the grass, side by side, kite logo on one of the laptops, next to the keyboard.
 Complex futuristic dragon airplane CAD 3D graphics on the screen of one of the laptops.
 Code on another side.

 --
 dedication: page, portrait-oriented
 --
 @text: centered, cursive, golden
-To Lyra Belacqua,
+To Sophie,
-who taught us that the sky is wide,
-and the world is enough.
+she can fly.
+Just like me.
+       Wind.

 @image: centered, logo, small, golden
-A small alethiometer, its hands pointing toward the symbol of the sun.
+Two birds, facing each other, with a heart between them.
+The birds are inside the shape of a heart, with the tails forming the top of the heart.

 --
 opening_scene: page, text, centered